JadyMcIntyre/mac_config/README.md

  zsh functions
  your zsh functions are in:
  ~/.zsh/functions
+ make sure they are readable:
+ chmod +r  ~/.zsh/functions/*.zsh
- make sure they are readable and have the .zsh extension
+ and have the .zsh extension

  zshrc:
  your zshrc should be in: